QuixoteSystems/QXT-JS8Call-Tools/Meshtastic-Bridge/README.md

 # QXT Meshtastic Bridge

-It connects to JS8Call’s TCP JSON API and a Meshtastic Node, forwards any received JS8Call messages addressed to your callsign or your monitored groups to a chosen Meshtatic Node, and lets you transmit back from Meshtastic using simple commands:
+It connects to JS8Call’s TCP/UDP JSON API with a Meshtastic Node, forwards any received JS8Call messages addressed to your callsign or your monitored groups to a chosen Meshtatic Node, and lets you transmit back from Meshtastic using simple commands:

 ## Options